 Andalucia performed particularly well which may have been due to the purchase tax reductions, put in place.
 These reductions have continued into 2022.

 Full year Spanish loan data

 Year to date when set against 5 years ago so 2017 the average loan size has risen from 117.2k to 137.9k.
-The number of new loans rose for 2017 312.8 to 417.5 so significantly higher in terms of volume than 5 years ago.
+The number of new mortgages in Spain rose for 2017 312.8 to 417.5 so significantly higher in terms of volume than 5 years ago.

 This suggests the Spanish housing market continues to recover despite the pressures of the last couple of years.